Marsha P. Johnson: Stonewall riots

 Christopher Park in 2013, now part of the Stonewall National Monument, stands across the street from the Stonewall Inn.
 George Segal's Gay Liberation statues now stand where Johnson and the other street queens and homeless gay youth spent time in decades past.

 Various accounts exist of Johnson's participation in the Stonewall riots.
 The riots, which took place at the Stonewall Inn in Greenwich Village, were provoked by a police raid and the attempted arrests of several patrons, including cross-dressers and sex workers.
 Johnson claims to have been one of the first drag queens to frequent the Stonewall, an account corroborated by independent scholars Monica Keller and Jessica Morris.
 However, Tourmaline notes that Johnson and her associates were frequently denied entry, often opting to spend their time at Sheridan Square across the street instead.

 According to historian Martin Duberman, "rumor has it" that Johnson, upset by several "no-shows" at a party she had organized, went to the Stonewall on June 27, 1969, to dance.
 Johnson remembers it being a birthday party and claimed in a later interview that she remembers the riots as having happened in August, around the time of her birthday.
-The raids actually began early in the early hours of the morning on June 28.
+The raids actually began in the early hours of the morning on June 28.

 According to writer David Carter, activist Robin Souza reported that after the raids started, fellow Stonewall veterans such as Morty Manford and Marty Robinson witnessed Johnson throw a shot glass at a mirror, screaming, "I got my civil rights!"
 Members of the Gay Activists Alliance (GAA) later considered this the "shot glass that was heard around the world".
 Carter notes inconsistencies with this account, observing that in official testimonies given by Manford, he did not mention Johnson.
 Carter speculates that this may have been an attempt by Manford to censor himself, fearing that crediting Johnson, a mentally ill and transgender person, with the riots would reflect poorly on the gay liberation movement.
 Carter identifies Johnson as having been "almost indubitably among the first to be violent that night and may possibly even have been the first".
 Playwright Robert Heide remembers that as the riots were beginning, Johnson shouted at police and threw rocks at them.
 Johnson herself claims that she did not arrive at the scene of the riots until 2:00 a.m, after they had already started.
 Historian Marc Stein claims that while she "definitely participated in subsequent developments", it is unlikely that Johnson was present at the beginning of the riots.
 Mama Jean Devente, a friend of Johnson's, remembers Johnson helping her tend to her wounds after she was beaten by police.
 Activist Craig Rodwell says that at some point during the second night, Johnson climbed on top of a lamppost and dropped a bag containing a heavy object onto a police car's windshield, destroying it.